tweidinger/QT-Heap-Render-POC/README.md

 > Real world example 1: Create ephemeral `Teamspeak` channels on a server as a guest with this image set in the description.
 Each channel will cause around 4GB memory allocation at every user on the server.

-> Real world example 2: Visiting a malicous website with an older version of `qutebrowser` which uses non-default flags to enable parsing these quite old image formats.
+> Real world example 2: Visit a malicous website with an older version of `qutebrowser` which uses non-default flags to enable parsing these quite old image formats.
+The site then proceeds to extract your heap via javascript.

 The information rendered in the image are the raw heap bits shown as a monochrome image.
 These can be reversed by converting the pixel data into binary format.
 Afterwards secrets or other information leaks can be searched.